-- Implement the civic centre projects for Marton and Taihape. - Invest in redevelopment of the Marton and Taihape swim centres. - > Invest in our green spaces. - Enable the development of essential social services and infrastructure.
+- > Implement the civic centre projects for Marton and Taihape. - > Invest in redevelopment of the Marton and Taihape swim centres. - > Invest in our green spaces.

 Unique Communities

 Unique communities are built from their sense of place, culture and heritage and quality physical environments.